how to pass a without stress driving test

 4. Think about the examiner

 When entering the waiting room and seeing the examiner, try to see a passenger who wants to feel safe and secure during a short driving with you as the driver.
 Show that you can drive, be careful and try to anticipate situations on the road.
 Speak up about what you want to do.
 When the examiner hears you commenting loudly on changing situations, e.g. “junction, I’m being careful, I’m looking around, we’re getting to the pedestrian crossing.
 Provided, of course, that you not only talk about it but above all confirm it with your behaviour behind the wheel 🙂.
 If you do not understand the examiner’s instructions, ask him to repeat them or explain them.
 Many people – having the prospect of an exam or a pass – fall into the same syndrome in which they see their enemy in the examiner.
 Unfortunately, this rarely leads to anything good – usually we are stressing even more, making us more likely to make mistakes.
 And there is really no point: the examiner, if we can drive, is nobody else but a passenger who only cares about safe driving.
 Very rarely does he have any negative intentions towards us, and as long as we let him feel that we are in control of the situation, nothing really should threaten us.
-It is also worth taking care of proper, mutual contact: if we don’t understand a commands, we have the right to ask about it and it won’t have a negative impact on our result.
+It is also worth taking care of proper, mutual contact: if we don’t understand commands, we have the right to ask about them and it won’t have a negative impact on our result.
 Similarly, our commenting on the situation on the road may confirm the examiner’s belief that we are really sure what we are doing.